Be part of the conservation story at Canopy Tours!

 The Department of Conservation was also highly impressed with our progress and public enthusiasm for the project, and in late 2015 they came on board to help form the new Canopy Conservation Trust.
 The Trust is a registered charity and creates a solid platform for us to manage donations, sponsorship and partnership opportunities.

 In October 2016 after months of hard work the Rotorua Canopy Tours team implemented phase three of their pest trapping programme in the Dansey Road Scenic Reserve.
 The trapping work is all done by Canopy Tours staff and this year (2017) the team are excited about completing the fourth phase of trapping which will extend to the eastern end of the Dansey Road Scenic Reserve and complete the trapping on the southern side of the railway line.
 Click here to read more about the trapping during phase three.

 Rotorua Canopy Tours Conservation Manager and legend guide Gary Coker works with the Department of Conservation (DOC) to manage our conservation programme.
 Our hope is that one day soon we will have the whole forest (500ha) under pest control and will be able reintroduce some rare native birds and have safe breeding conditions to restore the eco-system to one similar to that of pre-human times.

-Click here to learn more about the native birds you could see on your Canopy Tour!
+Click here to learn more about the native birds you could see on with Canopy Tours!

 There are many opportunities for individuals, businesses and schools to get involved in restoring the Dansey Road Scenic Reserve.
 To find out more, visit the Canopy Conservation Trust website